MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/identity-and-access-management.md

 Use built-in Azure RBAC roles to simplify the management of required permissions for managed identity.

-- Azure Spring Apps Identities
 - Use your own managed identity for Azure Spring Apps
 - Use system-assigned and user-assigned managed identities separately.
 For more information, see [Best practices when using managed identities](/azure/spring-apps/how-to-use-managed-identities?pivots=sc-standard-tier#best-practices-when-using-managed-identities).
 - Use Privileged Identity Management in Azure AD.

 ##### Secure internet communication